 Stedin Holding N.V. holds a General Meeting of Shareholders (AGM) within six months of the end of a financial year.
 If deemed necessary by the Supervisory Board or the Board of Management, additional meetings may also be held.
 The Board of Management and the Supervisory Board set the agenda of the AGM.
 During the annual General Meeting of Shareholders, the annual report is discussed and the financial statements are adopted.
 The AGM is also responsible for the appointment of the members of the Supervisory Board.

 The Energy Transition Committee was established in 2021.
 The Committee consists of a delegation of shareholders and Stedin Group.
-The Committee’s objective is to further reinforce cooperation between the shareholders and Stedin Group with regard to the energy transition and to share as well as develop knowledge through this platform.
+Its objective is to further reinforce cooperation between the shareholders and Stedin Group with regard to the energy transition and to share as well as develop knowledge through this platform.

 Municipalities holding more than 2% of the shares